-Investment properties are those maintained for rentals and/or revaluations of capital (including the investment properties in construction for such purposes).
+Investment properties are land or buildings, part of buildings, or both maintained for rentals and/or revaluations of capital (including the investment properties in construction for such purposes).
 Investment properties are measured initially at cost, including transaction costs.
 The carrying value includes the cost of refitting or replacement of a part of an existing investment property at the time in which the cost is incurred if the recognition criteria are met; and excludes the daily maintenance costs of the investment property.